bilakhiyaasif/Data-Structures/README.md

 # Data-Structures
-it is my learning way assigment given by HackerRank
+Data-Structures is my solution for hackerrank programming